 If your symptoms are aggravated by running, you might find that switching to activities like swimming or cycling allow you to keep exercising without aggravating the Iliotibial Band.

-Long term treatment aims to address the cause of the Iliotibial Band Syndrome.
+Long term treatment aims to address the cause of the Iliotibial Band Syndrome and may include:

 Strengthening exercises are a vital part of iliotibial band syndrome treatment.
 Strengthening the glutes, quads and hamstrings improves how the hip and knee function which reduces the friction on the Iliotibial Band.
 Visit the knee strengthening section for exercises that will help